 - Development investigates the unknown, training the known

-If you want innovative leaders, you need to develop them
+If you want innovative leaders, you need to develop them!

 You cannot evolve as an organisation if leadership is underdeveloped and stagnant.
 An organisation without effective leadership will nurture slow decision making, analysis paralysis and widespread apathy.
 When is the last time you looked inside your organisation and thought “Wow, that person is a fantastic leader”?
-Probably not often enough for a $170 billion investment.
+Probably not often enough for that $170 billion investment.